bogireddytejareddy/ushapelet-python/README.md

-# Scalable UShapelet Implementation in Python
+# Scalable UShapelets for Time Series Clustering Implementation in Python

 ### References: